Mendoncaa/LAPR2/docs/sprintC/us0025/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* US25 depends on the US05, first we must create a team in order to assign to the agenda.
+* US25 depends on US05; first, we must create a team in order to assign it to the agenda
+* US25 depends on US22, which creates a task

 ### 1.5 Input and Output Data

 **Input Data:**
 * Selected data
-  * TaskId
+  * Task

 **Output Data:**
 * (In)Success of the operation